wedesoft/arduino-mearm/README.md

 * *arduino*: software to upload onto Arduino board
 * *etc*: prototype software, math, and simulations

+## calibration

+You can edit the *calibration.hh* file and update the software on the Arduino.
+It is possible to specify the zero position and the resolution of each servo.
+Furthermore the limits for each servo can be adjusted in order to avoid self-collisions.
+The elbow and shoulder angles are limited against each other.

+The zero configuration should look as follows:
+* base aligned with platform
+* shoulder pointing upward
+* elbow horizontal
+* gripper tongs at -45 and +45 degree

 # External Links

 * [MeArm][1]